thomasender/rest-crud-react-bootstrap/README.md

 ## Backend: Json Server

 The backend is a simple json-server with a db.json file that contains the data.
+All the data is stored in the db.json file.
 It acts like a REST API and provides the data for the frontend.
 The Json Server spins up on port 3333.
 The `posts` endpoint is available and provides the following methods: